Wondering how to choose the best yogurt to buy at the store? This yogurt guide will help break it down by nutrition, cost, and flavor factors.

 Wallaby also makes nonfat yogurts and traditional non-Greek yogurts.
 If you want that protein, be careful not to grab the traditional by mistake.
 Their labels look quite similar.

-Wallaby Organic Greek Yogurt Vanilla Bean, $1.70 on Instacart
+Wallaby Organic Greek Yogurt Vanilla Bean, price & availability varies from Instacart

 You want something tried and true.